cbaucom/nextjs-apollo-typegraphql-prisma-demo/readme.md

 ### Apollo-server

 Apollo-server is used in order to host the graphQL client.
 It is the interface to handling all graphQL querires.
-There are other alternatives like [graphql-yoga](https://github.com/prisma-labs/graphql-yoga).
-Each service will provide different features.

-We use the Apollo-server-micro version has it enables us to host an apollo client on a http request setup.

-I chose Apollo as it was used in the initial example.
-See their [site](https://www.apollographql.com/) for information.

 ### Prisma

 Prisma allows us to interface with our database.
-While apollo only handles the logic of recieving queries, Prisma helps to retrieve and modify data in the database.
-By creating a schema that Prisma will, it will provide the basic create, retrieve, update, and delete functionality in code.
+While apollo only handles the logic of receiving queries, Prisma helps to retrieve and modify data in the database.

 ### TypeGraphQL